firebase/quickstart-nodejs/TUTORIAL.md

 ## Let users create shopping carts

-Next, we'll cover the case when a user wants to create a cart.
+Now let's look at at restricting how users can create a cart.

 This rule means "let a cart be created if the user who is creating the cart is the same as the user listed as the cart's owner".